mlesniak/domain/README.md

 # Things to play with

-- JPA for logging
+- JPA for logging with cookies
 - HTML5 / canvas
-- Background threads in Tomcat